codeeverything/shoelace/README.md

 # shoelace

-A set of configs and such to help bootstrap projects
+A set of configs and such to help bootstrap projects.
+Below is a summary of each section of the repo, each has it's own ```README.md``` with more detail.

 ## editorconfig